AndreyGorev09/MyDiplomTeachMeSkills/readme.md

 * git commit -m 'Configuring the app'
 * git push heroku master

-## Creating the data base (if you are using your own data base you don't need it, if was migrated there)
-* heroku run python manage.py migrate

-## Creating the Django admin user
-* heroku run python manage.py createsuperuser

 ## Extras

 ### You may need to disable the collectstatic